 Observing the importance that ‘design’ could bring to pedagogy and the integration of mainstream disciplines in engineering and the arts, PES University has decided to set-up a Design School.
-PESU Design School aims to be the best and the first-batch commences from August 2016 within the undergraduate and post-graduate programs.
+PESU Design School aims to be the best and the first-batch commences from August 2016 within the undergraduate program.
 The UG program offers a four-year Bachelor of Design (B.Des) degree in three streams, Product Design, Interaction Design and Communication Design.
 The first-year is common to all the three streams.
-The PG program currently offers a two-year professional Masters of Design (M.Des) degree in Product Design.
-These degrees are equivalent to the B.Tech/BE and M.Tech/ME degrees offered in the mainstream.
+This degree is equivalent to the B.Tech/BE degrees offered in the mainstream.
 The Design School has a growing team of distinguished faculty members who bring in a wealth of professional experience in addition to having graduated from premier institutes (IISc/IITs).

 Despite being a preferred service destination, India also has a strong manufacturing base that is being promoted very well through the ‘Make in India’ campaign.
 Experts believe that it is a matter of time before ‘Make in India’, foremost means ‘Designed in India’.
 The design degrees on offer prepare students with the skills to design tangible and intangible products and making these within India would mean contributing to the national cause.